 Long Service Leave FAQs

-Long service leave is a period of paid leave a worker can take after ten years’ service with the same employer, and further paid leave after each additional period of five years’ service with that employer.
+Long service leave is a period of paid leave a worker can take after 10 years service with the same employer, and further paid leave after each additional period of 5 years service with that employer.

-The Long Service Leave Act 1955 provides full-time, part-time and casual workers in NSW to 2 months (8.6667 weeks) paid long service leave when they have completed a continuous period of ten years service with the same employer.
-Casual workers became eligible from 9 May, 1985.
+The Long Service Leave Act 1955 provides full-time, part-time and casual workers in NSW to 2 months (8.6667 weeks) paid long service leave when they have completed a continuous period of 10 years service with the same employer.

-Under some circumstances a worker who has completed five years (but less than ten years) of service may be entitled to a long service pro-rata payment if he or she:
+Under some circumstances a worker who has completed 5 years (but less than 10 years) of service may be entitled to a long service pro-rata payment if he or she:

-• resigns as a result of illness, incapacity, domestic or other pressing necessity; or
+• resigns on account of illness, incapacity, domestic or other pressing necessity; or

-• is dismissed for any reason except serious and wilful misconduct; or
+• is dismissed for any reason other than serious and wilful misconduct; or

 The Long Service Leave Act 1955 does not define “domestic or other pressing necessity”.
 The test to determine whether a domestic or other pressing necessity exists is subjective and involves the examination of the claimant’s state of mind and an assessment of whether they can demonstrate that they genuinely considered themselves to be under a domestic or other pressing necessity.